 Before more cancer treatment is given, imaging tests, biopsy, or surgery are done to find out if there is cancer and how much there is.

 Treatment of recurrent childhood low-grade astrocytoma may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent childhood astrocytoma or other tumor of glial origin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent childhood astrocytoma or other tumor of glial origin.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Newly Diagnosed Childhood High-Grade Astrocytomas